nitin42/react-text-fun/README.md

 | `noiseAmplitude` | change the noise amplitude (amplitude of toughs and crests)     |    number |
 | `noiseVolatility` | describes the overall change your text will experience     |    number |

-While it's a good practice to change the values of these props and see the result, I'll still recommend reading [this]() brilliant piece written by [Josh Comeau](https://www.joshwcomeau.com/) on [Waveforms](https://pudding.cool/2018/02/waveforms/).
-It will give you a little more idea on how and what values you should use to update the noise amplitude and its volatility.
+I'll recommend reading [this](https://pudding.cool/2018/02/waveforms/) brilliant piece written by [Josh Comeau](https://www.joshwcomeau.com/) on Waveforms.
+It will give you a little more idea on how and what values you should use to update the noise amplitude, and change its volatility.

 ### Flies Text